 Once these steps are complete your water truck is ready for winter storage.
 The most important thing for water truck operators to remember is draining the water from all the compartments: tank, pumps, side-sprayers, hose, etc.).
 To help expedite this process, winterize your water truck on a slight, 2-3 degree angle with the front end of the truck higher than the back.

-Many owners of Niece Equipment water trucks are able to winterize their own trucks with our step-by-step guide.
-However, do not risk your safety or the safety of the water truck to do this on your own.
+Do not risk your safety or the safety of the water truck to do this on your own.
 Our customer service team is available to call or email with questions or connect you with a mechanic who can assist.